takenet/elephant/README.md

 var id = Guid.NewGuid();
 var data = new Data() { Name = "A name", Value = 5 };

-// A SetMap is a map of sets with special extensions methods
+// A SetMap is just a map of sets with special extensions methods

 // Uses an extension method that adds an item to a set in the key await setMap.AddItemAsync(id, data);